Africa Up to 90 days (visa-free)

 Visa and entry-requirement summary for Morocco

-Stay limit 90 days
+Stay limit Up to 90 days (visa-free)

 Currency Moroccan Dirham (MAD)